Bwww3/Chinese-VIX/README.md

 # Sample code of Python

 #### CVIX
+* Fetch etf50 option data from WindPy;
+* Select applicable options;
-Fetch etf50 option data from WindPy; compute daily Chinese-VIX and compare it with iVIX index.
+* Compute daily Chinese-VIX and compare it with iVIX index.